A martingale approach to time-dependent and time-periodic linear response in Markov jump processes: Stochastic calculus background

 A sufficient condition for a local martingale $(M_s)_{s\in [0,t]}$ to be a true martingale is given by the following result. \begin{Lemma} Let $M=(M_s)_{s\in [0,t]}$ be a local martingale, and assume that there exists an integrable random variable $Y$ such that $|M_s| \leq Y$ for all $s \in [0,t]$.
-Then $M$ is a true martingale. \end{Lemma} This is a straightforward corollary of \cite[Proposition 1.47]{JS}.
+Then $M$ is a true martingale. \end{Lemma} This is a straightforward corollary of \cite[Proposition 1.47-(c)]{JS} together with the observation that under the assumptions of Lemma \ref{le:sufficientmart} the process $M$ is of class (D), as defined in \cite[Definition 1.46]{JS}.

+A local martingale is said to be continuous if its trajectories are continuous.
+In what follows we will work with a class of martingales which is orthogonal, as defined below, to that of continuous local martingales, namely the class of purely discontinuous local martingales.